How does this medication work? What will it do for me?

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people with contagious infections.
 Tell your doctor if you begin to notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.

-Pregnancy: Irinotecan may cause birth defects if either the mother or the father is using irinotecan at the time of conception, or if it is taken during pregnancy.
+Pregnancy: Irinotecan may cause birth defects if either parent is using irinotecan at the time of conception, or if it is taken during pregnancy.
 Both partners should use a reliable form of birth control while taking this medication.
 If you become pregnant while using irinotecan, contact your doctor immediately.

 Breast-feeding: It is not known if irinotecan passes into breast milk.
-Women should not breast-feed while using irinotecan due to the risk of harm to the infant.
+People should not breast-feed while using irinotecan due to the risk of harm to the infant.

 Children: The safety and effectiveness of using this medication have not been established for children.